centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ---
-title: Basic Centra concepts and definitions
+title: What is that: Basic Centra concepts and definitions
 altTitle: Centra A-Z
 excerpt: Learn the basic glossary of terms used in Centra.
 taxonomy: